nikkinicholasromero/user-registration-service/README.md

 #### Build the Docker Image using the Dockerfile
 ``
-docker build --tag user-registration-service-container:0.1 .
+docker build --tag nikkinicholasromero/user-registration-service-image:0.1 .
 ``

+#### Push the Docker Image to Docker Hub
+``
+docker push nikkinicholasromero/user-registration-service-image:0.1
+``

 #### Start a Docker Container using the Docker Image
 ``
-docker run -d -t -p 127.0.0.1:8080:8080 --name user-registration-service user-registration-service-container:0.1 ``
+docker run -d -t -p 127.0.0.1:8080:8080 --name user-registration-service nikkinicholasromero/user-registration-service-image:0.1
+``

 #### Connect to the bash of Docker Container